MakeB-rin/MakeB-rin/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-- 🌱 Me gusta explorar nuevas tecnologías y desarrollar soluciones de software y hacks.

-- 💻
-Actualmente estoy trabajando en tecnologías de desarrollo web como Java, JavaScript, Angular, etc.
+- 🌱 I like to explore new technologies and develop software solutions and quick hacks.

+- 💻  I’m currently working on web development technologies like Java, JavaScript, Angular etc.

 - 🌟 Main languages: Java, Python, JavaScript